snabbco/snabb/src/apps/intel_mp/README.md

 * Intel82599 supports 16 receive and 16 transmit queues, 0-15
 * Intel1g i350 supports 8 receive and 8 transmit queues, 0-7
 * Intel1g i210 supports 4 receive and 4 transmit queues, 0-3

+The Intel82599 supports both VMDq and RSS with 32/64 pools and 4/2 RSS queues for each pool.
+This driver only supports configurations with 32 pools/4 queues.
+While the i350 supports VMDq, this driver does not currently support it.